 We have created a modern slavery compliance team, consisting of representatives from our Legal, Procurement and Human Resources departments, to monitor and assess our practices in this area and encourage continued improvement.
 Our commitment to social responsibility is reflected in our employee training programmes and company policies and we expect the same high standards from our suppliers.

-We encourage our employees to report any ethical concerns and our Whistle-Blowing Policy and use of a third party company to enable and manage whistle-blowing disclosures is intended to make this simple for all colleagues who have concerns.
+We encourage our employees to report any ethical concerns and our Whistle-Blowing Policy (which includes a specific section on modern slavery) and use of a third party company to enable and manage whistle-blowing disclosures is intended to make this simple for all colleagues who have concerns.
 We aim to ensure that appropriate protections are in place for any colleague who raises any concern, without fear of retaliation.

 From a HR perspective, we implement ‘right-to-work’ checks on all new employees and undertake regular checks on shift-patterns and the hours worked by our colleagues.
 We also understand the importance of focusing on having a culture of engaging in all activities with respect and fair treatment of others.

 We recognise that awareness amongst our employees is important in preventing modern slavery.
 We aim to complete Child Sexual Exploitation (“CSE”) training twice each year for hotel employees.
-Our training has been developed in association with the Metropolitan Police and the NSPCC and enables our staff to alert the police to any related issues they identify in the course of their duties.
-We have a strong history of working closely to assist the police in this area.
+Our training enables our staff to alert the police to any related issues they identify in the course of their duties.
+We work with the NSPCC and we also have a strong history of working closely to assist the police in this area.

 We have assessed the areas of our business and supply chains where there is a risk of slavery and human trafficking taking place (even if this is small), whether from an activity or geographical perspective.
 Our central Procurement function assists us to have visibility of our suppliers and a better understanding of the risk areas.